 Moreover, a perusal of JuanHand's argument above shows that it relied on consent and contract for its processing.
-Nevertheless, it attempted to argue that "accessing and modifying user's calendar is legitimate and proportional to the purpose stated in the Service Agreement."
-To recall, it stressed that there is more than one allowable basis for processing in this case, such as consent, contract of loan, and legitimate interest pursued as a lender.
-Therefore, it alleged that it has pursued "legitimate interests and purposes" in processing the personal information of its users.
-The shows that it has pursued purposes and purposes in processing the personal information of its users.
+Nevertheless, it attempted to argue that "accessing and modifying user's calendar is legitimate and proportional to the purpose stated in the Service Agreement."204 To recall, it stressed that there is more than one allowable basis for processing in this case, such as consent, contract of loan, and legitimate interest pursued as a lender.205 Therefore, it alleged that it has pursued "legitimate interests and purposes" in processing the personal information of its users.206

+205 Comment on the Fact-Finding Report dated 09 June 2021, at 5, 11 October 2021, in In re: Wefund Lending Corporation (JuanHand) and its Responsible Officers, NPC SS Case No. 21-006 (NPC 2022).

-$^{^{203}}$ Position Paper, 12 August 2021, at 5, in In re: Wefund Lending Corporation (JuanHand) and its Responsible Officers, NPC SS Case No. 21-006 (NPC 2022).
+203 Position Paper, 12 August 2021, at 5, in In re: Wefund Lending Corporation (JuanHand) and its Responsible Officers, NPC SS Case No. 21-006 (NPC 2022).
 Emphasis supplied.

-205 Comment on the Fact-Finding Report dated 09 June 2021, at 5, 11 October 2021, in In re: Wefund Lending Corporation (JuanHand) and its Responsible Officers, NPC SS Case No. 21-006 (NPC 2022).
-206 Id. at 6.